j0z/SwanBot/docs/api.md

 explained in code.
 These will be pointed out when the situation arises.

-Prerequisites include a working knowledge of sockets, JSON, and SHA224.
+Prerequisites include a working knowledge of sockets and JSON.

 Connecting and Authenticating
 -----------------------------